 5. Regulatory Compliance

 Last but not least.
 As automotive software becomes more complex, compliance with regulations like UN Regulation No. 155, ISO/SAE 21434, Chinese GB Standard, and others, becomes critical.
-SBOMs play a vital role in ensuring that all software components meet these regulatory standards, thereby reducing legal and compliance risks.
+BOMs play a vital role in ensuring that all software components meet these regulatory standards, thereby reducing legal and compliance risks.

-SBOM, much like TARA (Threat Analysis and Risk Assessment), are entry points to a holistic DevSecOps journey.
+BOM, much like TARA (Threat Analysis and Risk Assessment), are entry points to a holistic DevSecOps journey.
 Whether you’re making your first steps in Product Security, or looking for a robust DevOps orchestration platform, we’re here to help.

 Our risk-driven, context-based product security platform empowers car makers and suppliers to achieve three key business multipliers: